TBC Mage Guide

 Polymorph Macro (Sheeps your focus without changing your current target.
-Before it does that, it also resets your focus to current target, or clears it if you don’t have a target, when your focus is dead, turns friendly, you hit shift, or you don’t have a focus.
-In other words, it changes your focus if your focus isn’t a currently-CC’able target, but otherwise sheeps your focus.)
+Before it does that, it also resets your focus to the current target or clears it if you don’t have a target, when your focus is dead, turns friendly, you hit shift, or you don’t have a focus.
+In other words, it changes your focus if your focus isn’t a currently-CC’able target, but otherwise Sheeps your focus.)

 This spreadsheet allows you to see what kind of damage you would do in each spec with your gear, talents, race, raid group, and buffs.
 It is an excellent way of seeing how much damage you should be doing in a Patchwerk style environment, as well as testing/comparing gems and gear.